 Dealing Type - C

-Where the charge was executed before 1/7/2016.
-Any alteration that increases the principal sum must be marked.
+Stamp duty - only required where the charge was executed before 1/7/2016.
+Any alteration that increases the principal sum must be marked

 NOS form - not required